| |

 This is how it looks when you are finished:

-to the top side of the bacon to finish off the weave.
+Apply a healthy portion of Jeff's original rub to the top side of the bacon to finish off the weave.

-This will help to firm up the bacon and make it easier to work with.
+The cold fridge will help to firm up the bacon and make it easier to work with.

-I used JC Potter Hot but you can use another flavor if you like.
+I used JC Potter Hot, but you can use another flavor if you like.

 Remove the wrapper from the sausage chubs.